klaytn/kips/KIPs/kip-interface_query_standard.md

 Implementation note: there are several logical ways to implement this function.
 Please see the example implementations and the discussion on gas usage.

-### How to Query if a Contract Implements KIP-X
+### How to Query if a Contract Implements KIP-13

 1. The source contract makes a `STATICCALL` to the destination address with input data: `0x01ffc9a701ffc9a700000000000000000000000000000000000000000000000000000000` and gas 30,000.
 This corresponds to `contract.supportsInterface(0x01ffc9a7)`.
-2. If the call fails or return false, the destination contract does not implement KIP-X.
+2. If the call fails or return false, the destination contract does not implement KIP-13.
 3. If the call returns true, a second call is made with input data `0x01ffc9a7ffffffff00000000000000000000000000000000000000000000000000000000`.
   This corresponds to `contract.supportsInterface(0xffffffff)`.
-4. If the second call fails or returns true, the destination contract does not implement KIP-X.
+4. If the second call fails or returns true, the destination contract does not implement KIP-13.
-5. Otherwise it implements KIP-X.
+5. Otherwise it implements KIP-13.

 ### How to Query if a Contract Implements any Given Interface

-1. If you are not sure if the contract implements KIP-X, use the above procedure to confirm.
+1. If you are not sure if the contract implements KIP-13, use the above procedure to confirm.
-2. If it does not implement KIP-X, then you will have to see what methods it uses in other way.
+2. If it does not implement KIP-13, then you will have to see what methods it uses in other way.
-3. If it implements KIP-X then just call `supportsInterface(interfaceID)` to determine if it implements an interface you can use.
+3. If it implements KIP-13 then just call `supportsInterface(interfaceID)` to determine if it implements an interface you can use.

 ## Rationale